What is Vision Zero?

 Vision Zero is a significant departure from the status quo in two major ways:

 - Vision Zero is a multidisciplinary approach, bringing together diverse and necessary stakeholders to address this complex problem.
-In the past, meaningful, cross-disciplinary collaboration among local traffic planners and engineers, police officers, policymakers, and public health professionals has not been the norm.
-Vision Zero acknowledges that there are many factors that contribute to safe mobility -- including roadway design, speeds, enforcement, behaviors, technology, and policies -- and sets clear goals to achieve the shared goal of zero fatalities and severe injuries.
+In the past, meaningful, cross-disciplinary collaboration among local traffic planners and engineers, policymakers, and public health professionals has not been the norm.
+Vision Zero acknowledges that many factors contribute to safe mobility -- including roadway design, speeds, behaviors, technology, and policies -- and sets clear goals to achieve the shared goal of zero fatalities and severe injuries.